MAIN & MINI CAMP

-Entering grades 3 - 7
+Main Camp | Entering grades 3 - 7

-A classic camp experience where campers develop new skills, play games and build great friendships.
+Campers develop new skills, play games and build great friendships.
 Campers gain confidence, self-reliance, and an appreciation for the outdoors.

 Campers often rate the cabin experience as the most meaningful part of their week.
 Two counselors stay in each cabin with 8-12 campers.
 Cabin groups stick together through much of the day, including meals, rest hour, many evening activities, and time before bed each night.
 Cabin time is a great opportunity to play cards, tell stories, and make friends.

-Swim, Boats and Games
+Swim, Boats, & Games

 Cabins come together after rest hour each day for an all-camp activity.
-This includes campwide games like Capture the Flag, Hatfields and McCoys, Wells Fargo, and other activities such as our water carnival.
+This includes campwide games like Capture the Flag, Hatfields and McCoys, Wells Fargo, and other activities such as our Water Carnival.

 The Mud Hike

-Every Thursday campers embark on our legendary Mud Hike.
-A Camp Manitou tradition since the 1940s, we venture deep into our woods to a trail through an old swamp.
+Every Thursday campers embark on our legendary Mud Hike, a Camp Manitou tradition since the 1940s.
+We venture deep into our woods to a trail through an old swamp.
 Campers will conquer the sticky, smelly, and slimy muck and have fun playing around and doing cannonballs in the mud.
 Participation is optional, but we recommend everyone come prepared with clothes as kids may change their mind in the excitement of the event.